MaoYafei/TREEasy/README.md

 # TREEasy
-  This python script can be used to infer species trees and phylogenetic networks from sequences
+  This tool can be used to infer species trees and phylogenetic networks from sequences

 # Run the program & Parameters
   1. Inferring species trees and phylogenetic networks from protein-coding sequences